vormkracht10/laravel-google-analytics-v4/README.md

 ### Users Analytics

 Methods to retrieve user analytics data for your website or application.
-You can use these methods to get information such as the total visitors.
+You can use these methods to get information such as the total visitors or amount of visitors per device.
 All of the methods take a Period object as a parameter to specify the time range for the analytics data.

 Here are some examples of how to use the methods: